AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Hardhat to deploy on Shibuya.md

 Hardhat is a development environment that helps developers in testing, compiling, deploying, and debugging smart contracts and dApps on Ethereum Virtual Machine (EVM).
 Hardhat smart contract development environment offers suitable tools to developers for managing the development workflow, and identifying causes for the failure of applications.

 ---
+## Set up Node.js environment for Hardhat
+Hardhat is built on top of Node.js, the JavaScript runtime built on Chrome's V8 JavaScript engine.
+As the first step for to set up Hardhat, we need to set up Node.js environment.

+Make sure you have git installed and run the following command in the terminal.
 ## Step1

 As a first step, we set out the environment.